xOcean-Finance/xrpl-lending/docs/PRD.md

 - **Borrower collateral:** EscrowCreate is signed from the borrower; backend acknowledges escrow and disburses RLUSD from reserve on Testnet.
 - **Resilience:** If a wallet is not installed, UI clearly indicates and offers install guidance; switching wallets works without reload.
 - **Security guardrails:** Destination addresses for pool/reserve are fixed in config; client never signs arbitrary destinations.
+- **User Profile:** Comprehensive profile page displays all user positions, transaction history, portfolio analytics, and account management features with real-time updates.

 ---

-If you want me to also include pre‑wired install links, explorer URLs per network, and a minimal Xaman deep‑link flow, say the word and I’ll append those modules.
+If you want me to also include pre‑wired install links, explorer URLs per network, and a minimal Xaman deep‑link flow, say the word and I'll append those modules.